Dutton Park-Fairfield Neighbourhood Plan

 The draft neighbourhood plan is based on the draft neighbourhood plan strategy, which was released for community comment in October 2015.

-A total of 104 submissions were received, raising a number of issues, including:
+A total of 104 submissions were received on the draft strategy, raising a number of issues, including:

 - support for the growth of health and knowledge centres, especially the Mater and PA hospitals